 What about you?
-Is there vintage gear you treasure, or something you’ve spotted in an old photo and wished you hadn’t given to us?
+Is there an old gear you appreciate?
+Maybe, something you saw in an old photo and wished you hadn’t given to us?
 Live!
 And learn more on our blog!